Building bridges since the Cold War

 At this time a small group of church leaders in East and West Europe began to consider the possibility of bringing together churches in European countries separated by different political, economic, and social systems.Their hope was that churches could become instruments for peace and understanding throughout a wounded continent.

 First preparatory meetings took place in 1953 and 1957, and by 1959 representatives of more than 40 churches met in Nyborg (Denmark) for the first official assembly of the Conference of European Churches.
 A new era in European ecumenism was born.
 Two more assemblies followed shortly thereafter, and the adoption of a constitution in 1964 marked significant moments for the fellowship of churches in Europe.
 The 1964 assembly was held at sea aboard a ship, the M.V.
 Bornholm, to overcome last-minute visa difficulties.

-The fifth Assembly in 1967, held in Pörtschach, Austria, created a full time secretariat as of April 1968.
+The fifth assembly, held in Pörtschach, Austria in 1967, created a full-time secretariat, which opened in April 1968.